parrt/msds501/notes/reading-code.md

 When looking at a textbook for the first time, it makes sense to scan through the table of contents to get an overall view of the book content.
 The same is true when looking at a program for the first time.
 Look through all of the files and the names of the functions contained in those files.
 Also figure out where the main program is.
 Depending on your goal in reading the program, you might start stepping through the main program or immediately jump to a function of interest.

-It's also useful to look at the input-output pairs of the program, because it helps you understand the program's functionality.
+It's also useful to look at the input-output pairs of the program from sample runs or unit tests, because it helps you understand the program's functionality.
 In some sense, we are reverse-engineering the program work plan by examining and testing the program.
 Previously, we used the program work plan in the forward direction to design programs.

 ## Getting the gist of a function

 Once we identify a main program or function to examine, it's time to reverse-engineer the function work plan.
 The function's name is perhaps the biggest clue as to what the function does, assuming the code author was a decent programmer.
+(Using a generic function name like `f` is how faculty write code-reading questions without giving away the answer.)
 For example, there is no doubt what the following function's goal is:

 ```python
 def average(...):